Shutdown problems mount as workers poised to miss another check

 Problems are piling up at the nation's airports as workers affected by the government shutdown are poised to miss another paycheck.

-Unless the government reopens by midnight — which would take a miracle, since the White House and Democrats don't appear to be speaking to one another — federal employees will go another pay cycle without compensation, giving them four weeks without pay.
+Unless the government had reopened by midnight — which would have taken a miracle, since the White House and Democrats don't appear to be speaking to one another — federal employees were set to go another pay cycle without compensation, giving them four weeks without pay.

 The fallout from the impasse over federal spending on border security was on display at airports across the country on Monday, where the Transportation Security Administration acknowledged that a large number of their agents failed to show up to work, causing longer waits at security lines.